rossmounce/opening-up-citations/README.md

 A publisher level analysis of non-public reference data at CrossRef

 At the time of analysis (2018-03-26) just 363 CrossRef member IDs appear to have open citations, out of 9943.
+Oddly, one can deduce that about 27 members do not appear in either "has_public_references=TRUE" OR "has_public_references=FALSE", as 9943 minus 363 does not equal 9552.
+Strange!
+Is there a third state for has_public_references ?

 Files: